Laura and Howard Turley at Audrey’s Wine + Bourbon in Waldo. Photos by Sarah Pope

 “We’re not trying to be the disco place, the DJ place or the loud music place,” Howard said.
 “We want you to feel like you can make a friend if you come to hang out.”

 The menu will offer a variety of wines and bourbons, both locally sourced and from hand-picked distilleries and wineries across the country.
 In addition to cocktails, Audrey’s will feature a selection of mocktails to allow all guests to enjoy the ambiance.
+Guests who select the wine plus bourbon pairing will also be given a chocolate truffle from Laura Little’s Candies to enhance the experience.

-The process to get here has taken the Turleys about two years and they are grateful for all of the support they have had along the way—from their contractor to the Waldo Business Association to the City of Kansas City.
+The process to get here has taken the Turleys about two years and they are grateful for all of the support they have had along the way—from their contractor, to the Waldo Business Association to the City of Kansas City.

 Howard, who is on the board of the Waldo Community Improvement District, recalled how his father, Dr. John J. Turley, helped start the Waldo Business Association in the mid-1960s.
 Dr. Turley, an optometrist, was instrumental in the Trolley Trail and the Waldo Fountain Monument.